The plaster casts

 In addition, there are some plaster casts of sculptures of prehistorical arts and a large collection of faunal remains, found during the excavations.
 They are necessary to the reconstruction of the environment and the economy of past.

-Since the beginning of 2019, the Plaster Cast Collection of Antiquity has been in charge of the small permanent exhibition set up on the ground floor, along the east porch of Sapienza Palace, historical seat of the University of Pisa.
+Since the beginning of 2019, the Collection of Plaster Casts and Antiquities has been in charge of the small permanent exhibition set up on the ground floor, along the east porch of Sapienza Palace, historical seat of the University of Pisa.

 The exhibition collects some archaeological finds found during the restoration works carried out in this area.
 They started in 2015, due to its closure in 2012, thanks to the excavations made by University of Pisa, and jointly with Soprintendenza Archeologia, Belle Arti e Paesaggio di Pisa e Livorno.